percona/psmdb-docs/source/install/apt.rst

       $ dpkg -i percona-release_latest.$(lsb_release -sc)_all.deb

-   Once you install this package the |Percona| repositories should be added.
+   Once you install ``percona-release``, the |Percona| repositories should be available.
 You can check the repository setup in the :file:`/etc/apt/sources.list.d/percona-release.list` file.

 #.
-Enable the repository: :bash:`percona-release enable psmdb-44 release`
+Enable the repository: :bash:`percona-release enable psmdb-50 release`
 #.
 Remember to update the local cache: |apt.update|

 Install the latest version